erewok/simpleservantblog/docs/post1.md

 ## Postgresql

-First, we will be running a local copy of Postgresql.
+We will be running a local copy of Postgresql.
 This series of posts is using Postgresql 9.5, which you can find at [postgresql.org](https://www.postgresql.org/).

-Once you have it installed and running, you will need a database and a user.
+Once you have it installed and running, you will need a database and a database user.
 There are lots of great tutorials on installing Postgresql for various operating systems, and these often include creating a new user and a new database.
 I encourage you to seek out a more comprehensive tutorial on these things for your specific operating system.
+Even so, what follows is a quick cheat sheet for creating a new user and a new database using Postgresql 9.5.

-Even so, following is a quick cheat sheet for creating a new user and a new database using Postgresql 9.5.
-Locate the Postgresql installation directory and inside you should find the `bin` directory.
+Locate your Postgresql installation directory and inside you should find the `bin` directory.
 If you add that directory to your PATH, we should be able to issue the following commands (swapping out `yourUserName` for the username you'd like to have):

 ```
 createuser -P -s -e -d yourUserName
 ```

-You should be prompted for a password, which you will need to authenticate later on for this username.
+You should be prompted for a password, which you will need to remember to authenticate later on for this username.

 Note: if `createuser` is not in your PATH, you will have to find the location where Postgresql has been installed on your system.
 Alternately, you may be able to open a shell with `psql` (as user `postgresql`) and issue SQL commands such as the following: